joelsancheznunez/resume/___myCVinfo.md

 - Build immigration processes and flowcharts oriented to improve connections and workflows between the IT, HR and Immigration teams.
 - Creation of mind-maps for end to end processes designed to visualize and provide detailed orientation to employees on relocation and hiring managers abroad.

-✔ Conduct a wide variety of in-house processes related to HR and immigration processes.
-✔ Design roadmaps for projects to aim for improvements in processes and new dynamics between teams.
-✔ Help and actively participate in building and developing the immigration team in Buenos Aires.
-✔ Build and execute flowcharts to define stages and phases for different practices in the HR and recruiting area.
-✔ Analyze and review job descriptions, professional profiles and resumes along with Project Managers to determine and classify potential candidates to hire.
-✔ Perform QA processes to visa applications and petitions.
-✔ Create communication templates by using GPT3, and managing mass notification tools to trigger emails in bulk to employees and customers.
-✔ Provide global training sessions to immigration & recruiting operations teams from the JPMC Corporate Center Buenos Aires.
-✔ Create playbooks and design workflows for several internal processes and activities related to immigration matters.
-✔ Daily interaction with employees in order to provide immigration advisory and discuss internal policies related to it.
-✔ Reduction in Force (RIF & Layoff Case Analysis) and Talent Pool management.
-✔ Report, review, update and control of foreign national employees' roster to keep an updated record of every immigration status.

 GLOBANT | Immigration & Mobility Senior Data Analyst Argentina | June 2017 - June 2020
 - Provide a well detailed, simplified and accurate data with all the information the business needs related to foreign national employees working abroad.